charmed-kubernetes/layer-easyrsa/README.md

   units.

 > **Known Issue**: It has been observed that the `kubernetes-master` units need to be restarted after the certificate change.
-They may settle into the `active/idle` state but all new pods will hang in the `pending` state.
+These units may settle in the `active/idle` state but all new pods will hang in the `pending` state.